 Delving into the History of Newark Castle

-The historic and picturesque town of Newark is located just off the A1 on the Eastside of Nottinghamshire and is frequented by tourists and locals alike due to its many heritage attractions and things to do.
-This friendly, welcoming town has ample hotels and bed and breakfasts for an overnight stay.
+The historic and picturesque town of Newark is located just off the A1 in the east of Nottinghamshire.
+Frequented by tourists and locals alike due to its many heritage attractions and things to do, this friendly and welcoming town has ample hotels and bed and breakfasts for an overnight stay.

 The Castle was famed for its role in the English Civil War, where it stood as a Royalist Stronghold, Loyal to the King.

-Unfortunately, Newark Castle’s key position on the banks of the River Trent for nearly 900 years meant that the Castle has been severely damaged over the years.
+Unfortunately, Newark Castle’s key position on the banks of the River Trent for nearly 900 years meant that it’s structure has been severely damaged over the years.
 During the Baronial Wars and the English Civil War, its walls withstood five sieges but suffered considerably from the damage sustained during these periods of unrest.

-The Castle was under a new threat to become a stone quarry in 1648, after Colonel Thomas Howard tried to get the lease.
-He was denied and reapplied in 1667 but thankfully his request was denied and Newark Castle remained as a stunning landmark.
+In 1648 Newark Castle came under a new threat to become a stone quarry, after Colonel Thomas Howard tried to obtain the lease.
+Initially denied, he reapplied in 1667 but thankfully his request was again refused and the building remained as a stunning landmark.

-Sadly now, only one and a half sides of the Castle remains, which includes the oldest part of the Castle, a large gatehouse.
+Sadly now, only one and a half sides of the castle remains, including the oldest part, a large gatehouse.

 It is easy to see how magnificent Newark Castle would have looked in its former glory as even as a ruin it still maintains a sense of grandeur.

-The Castle is complemented by a recent refurbishment to the gardens between the walls, which have been recreated to look like a glorious Victorian garden and was recently award the prestigious Green Flag award due to its high standards.
+The castle has been complemented by a recent refurbishment to the gardens between the walls, which have been recreated to look like a glorious Victorian garden and was recently award the prestigious Green Flag award due to its high standards.